Dev-Icaro/Dev-Icaro/README.md

 ### [Homer-IA](https://github.com/Dev-Icaro/homer-ia)
 Homer-IA is an AI-powered home assistant built for real life.
-My wife and I use it daily to coordinate household tasks, track shopping lists, compare product prices, and stay on top of our to-dos — all through a conversational interface.
+My wife and I use it daily to coordinate household tasks, track shopping lists, compare product prices, and stay on top of our to-dos — all through whatsapp app.
 It's a practical experiment in making AI genuinely useful at home.

 ### [PET Impacta](https://github.com/Dev-Icaro/pet-impacta)